-Self-employment can be attractive because it offers many advantages such as flexibility.
+Self-employment can be an attractive option because it offers many advantages such as flexibility.
 However, a high degree of commitment is involved and you will lose rights to benefits associated with being employed.

-If you have undertaken thorough research and still wish to become self-employed, the next thing to consider is finance.
+If you have undertaken thorough research and still wish to continue, the next thing to consider is finance.
 There is a high possibility that your business will not be profitable straight away so you should have sufficient reserves to last you for a period of time without an income from your business.
-One option is to start a business on a part time basis while still employed.
+One option is to start a business on a part-time basis while still employed.

 If you need help managing your finances, you should seek the advice of an accountant.
-You can find further useful information about starting up your own business online from organisations like the department of business and enterprise regulatory reform (BERR) or other similar agencies.
+You can find further useful information about starting up your own business online from organisations like the Department of Innovation and Skills [new window].

 There are several other things to consider when becoming self-employed.